So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. You’ve made a great choice.

-Beyond Intune, there are other features available in both Business Premium and E3 that make them stand above the less-expensive plans.
+Beyond Intune, there are other features available in both Microsoft 365 Business Premium and Microsoft 365 E3 that make them stand above the less-expensive plans.

-Both plans come with Microsoft’s best-in-class communication hub, Teams, as well as SharePoint Online and Planner.
+Both plans come with Microsoft’s best-in-class communication hub, Microsoft Teams, as well as SharePoint Online and Planner.

 Both Business Premium and E3 come with Litigation Hold and eDiscovery, which are important features that protect your business from losing data that is critical to any legal proceedings.
 Although, Business Premium may run into storage issues if Litigation Hold is used to freeze too much data.